Mastering Competitor Analysis for SEO: A Comprehensive Guide

 Schema markup helps search engines understand the context of your content, potentially leading to rich snippets and improved visibility.
 Are your competitors speaking the same language as the search engines?

 - Analyze your competitors' schema markup implementation.
-Use tools like Google's Rich Results Test to see what types of schema they're using and how well it's implemented.
+Use tools like Google's Rich Results Test or browser extensions to inspect their website for schema markup.

 - Identify the types of schema they are using (e.g., Product, Article, Event).
 Understanding which schema types they prioritize can reveal their content strategy.